 And in Mega Man ZX Advent, the bosses are rebuilt in new bodies.

-This is upped in the recently released Mega Man 10 with the Wily/Weapons Archive; essentially, you're up against archived copies of nine Robot Masters, one from each of the previous games, including 7 and 8 (in 8-bit form, as expected).
+This is upped in Mega Man 10 with the Wily/Weapons Archive; essentially, you're up against three sets of three floating pods who imitate the attack patterns of nine Robot Masters, one from each of the previous games, including 7 and 8.
 And then you have the classic Boss Rush expected from the game, later on.

 In V for Game Boy there are two boss rushes: the first one is a sequential one with the Mega Man Killers and Quint, and the other one is a typical teleport one for the 8 Stardroids.